zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Jean says, “Hi, Otto.
 I’m Jean.
 Come on in,” meanin g come into the house.
 Our dialogue began with the doorbell ringing, so we kno w that Otto was outside of the house, and Jean opens the door for him and lets him  in.
 Jean then says, “I want to get some new window treatments for the living ro om.
 Can you show me what you have?”
 Otto says, “Sure.
 For the living room, I  would recommend these beautiful wooden shutters.”
 “Shutters” (shutters) a re a kind of window treatment that is fixed onto the frame of the window, typical ly, and usually made of wood.

 You can have shutters that are vertical – that run from top to bottom – that you open up just like a door in front of your window.
-Y ou can also have shutters that are horizontal – that go from side to side – that a re again permanently attached or affixed to the frame of the window.
+You can also have shutters that are horizontal – that go from side to side – that a re again permanently attached or affixed to the frame of the window.
 The “frame” (frame) is the part inside of the house that holds the windows in place.
 Typically wi ndows, of course, are made of glass that you can see through.

 If the shutters are horizontal, usually they are ma de of long, flat pieces of wood or some other material that are placed one below the other so that you have a set of these long, narrow pieces of wood.
 These lon g, narrow pieces are called “slats” (slats).
 The slats then are opened or close d, usually with a long stick or long piece of wood that is attached to all of the s lats so you can open the slats to let light in or close them to keep light out.
 That’ s why Otto says, “Opening the slats allows light to filter in.”
 “To filter (filte r) in” means to come in, but not completely.